ASendellPrice/IIB-rtd/docs/source/sop_guide_purpose.rst

    .. tab-item:: 🧬 Bioinformatics

-      .. admonition:: Example SOP content for a bioinformatics pipeline for detecting HIV antiviral resistance
+      **Example SOP content for a bioinformatics pipeline for detecting HIV antiviral resistance**
-         :class: hint

       The purpose of this procedure is to assemble and analyse sequence data generated from next-generation sequencing (NGS) of HIV samples to produce high-quality consensus genomes from which antiviral resistance can be inferred.
 This procedure forms part of the HIV genomic testing workflow, following sequencing and preceding clinical reporting.

       It defines a standardised bioinformatics workflow for the processing, assembly, and interpretation of HIV genomic data, ensuring accuracy, reproducibility, and clinical reliability in antiviral resistance prediction.

    .. tab-item:: 🎓 Training